 Alcoholism is a common cause of both acute and chronic pancreatitis in adults.
 Long-term alcohol abuse is the most common cause of chronic pancreatitis in adults.
-(NIH) Autoimmune and genetic diseases, such as cystic fibrosis, can also cause chronic pancreatitis in some patients.
+Autoimmune and genetic diseases, such as cystic fibrosis, can also cause chronic pancreatitis in some patients.

-Most patients who have acute or chronic pancreatitis experience upper abdominal pain as their primary symptom.
-Those who have chronic pancreatitis may show inflammation on imaging scans, but otherwise be asymptomatic.
+Most people who have acute or chronic pancreatitis experience upper abdominal pain as their primary symptom.
+Some of those who have chronic pancreatitis may show inflammation on imaging scans, but otherwise may show no symptoms.

 Other symptoms of pancreatitis may include:

-People who have chronic pancreatitis may also experience steatorrhea.
-Steatorrhea is the term for fatty stools that give off a foul odor.
+People who have chronic pancreatitis may also experience steatorrhea, or fatty stools that give off a foul odor.
 Steatorrhea can be a sign of malabsorption.
-This means you are not getting all of your essential nutrients because your pancreas does not secrete enough digestive enzymes to break down your food.
+This means you’re not getting all of your essential nutrients because your pancreas doesn’t secrete enough digestive enzymes to break down your food.

-Pain associated with pancreatitis may last for a few minutes to several hours at a time.
+Pain associated with pancreatitis may last from a few minutes to several hours at a time.
 In severe cases, discomfort from chronic pancreatitis could become constant.
-Your pain is likely to increase after you eat and when you are lying down.
+Your pain is likely to increase after you eat or when you’re lying down.
 Try sitting up or leaning forward to make yourself more comfortable.

-Your doctor will use a combination of blood tests and imaging scans to make a diagnosis.
+Your doctor will likely use a combination of blood tests and imaging scans to make a diagnosis.
 If you have acute pancreatitis, you’ll have severe abdominal pain and blood tests may show a rise in your level of pancreatic enzymes.
-Ultrasound, MRI (magnetic resonance imaging), and CT (computerized tomography) scans can reveal the size of your pancreas and whether or not you have a blockage of the bile ducts.
-Running a fecal fat test can also determine if your stools have higher-than-normal fat content.
+Ultrasound, MRI, and CT scans can reveal the size of your pancreas and whether you have a blockage of the bile ducts.
+A fecal fat test can also determine if your stools have fat content that is higher than normal.